Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • Cocoa powder or cacao powder – Full of health-promoting antioxidants!

-• Quality maple syrup (I love this one) – For natural sweetness
+• Quality maple syrup – For natural sweetness

-• Whipped cream – Optional, but highly recommend.
-You could make coconut milk whipped cream or purchase vegan whipped cream
+• Whipped cream – Optional, but highly recommended.

 Now that you have your ingredients for this paleo chia seed pudding, let’s talk about how EASY it is to make this chocolate chia pudding recipe.